 Federico García Lorca’s route in Granada is ideal to bring students closer to the life and work of the poet and playwright whose plays have been performed all over the world.

 The route is designed to awaken students’ interest in reading his work and finding empathy for him.
-By strolling through the places of the city that marked his life they will colour in the background to the poet’s life, and the enthusiasm that our professionals transmit will leave students with a strong impression and valuable knowledge about his literary work.
+By strolling through the places of the city that marked his life, they will color in the background to the poet’s life, and the enthusiasm that our professionals transmit will leave students with a strong impression and valuable knowledge about his literary work.

 The death of the poet.
 Víznar and Alfacar